perseids-project/JackSON/API.md

 	var jack = new JackSON({ url: "http://my.doma.in/jackson" })

 ## Methods
-JackSON.js is built on top of JQuery and uses it's AJAX system, which means JackSON.js method calls are asynchronous, so you have to listen for success and error events through the DOM...
+JackSON.js is built on top of JQuery and uses its AJAX system, which means JackSON.js method calls are asynchronous, so you have to listen for success and error events through the DOM...

 	$( document ).on( jack.events.success, function( e ) {
 		console.log( jack.result );